ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Compare Exchange Values in RavenDB}

-* Unique **Keys** can be reserved across the cluster in the [Database Group](../../../studio/database/settings/manage-database-group).
-  Each key has an associated **Value** which RavenDB uses to compare with the expected value.
+* Each key has an associated **Value** which RavenDB uses to compare with the expected value.

 * The compare-exchange value must remain consistent throughout the cluster.